-This article about coming out at university was published by the Great British Mag content team on March 31, 2019.
+This article was updated by the Great British Mag content team on 1 Feb 2022.

 Since the moment I received my acceptance letter from the UK, I had begun imagining the moment I would join my university’s LGBT+ society.
 I was so excited to feel that freedom of being amongst people who I could fit in with without keeping my sexuality a secret.
 I wanted everything to be perfect, after years of struggling with my sexuality.